-- Graduation from the College of Business requires achievement of a 2.0 GPA in all business-prefix (ACCT, BUS, ECON, FIN, MGMT and MKTG) courses taken at SIU. - In addition, students must earn a minimum grade of C (a C- grade is not sufficient) and a minimum 2.0 GPA in their major coursework (accounting, finance, management or marketing), to satisfy the requirements for their degrees. - 3.
-ACCT 210, ECON 113, ECON 302I and MGMT 170 are not calculated into the business-prefix grade point average. - 4.
-ACCT 208 and ACCT 210 are not calculated in the major GPA for accounting majors. - FIN 200, FIN 270, FIN 310 and FIN 323 are not calculated in the major GPA for finance majors.
+- Graduation from the College of Business and Analytics requires achievement of a 2.0 GPA in all business-prefix (ACCT, BUS, ECON, FIN, MGMT and MKTG) courses taken at SIU.
+ACCT 210, ECON 113, ECON 302 I and MGMT 170 are not calculated into the business-prefix grade point average. - In addition, students must earn a minimum grade of C (a C- grade is not sufficient) and a minimum 2.0 GPA in their major coursework (accounting, finance, management or marketing), to satisfy the requirements for their degrees.